Common Health Problems in Senior Dogs

 His hair coat often changes too, and some dogs will show hair loss.
 Some changes are normal but extreme thinning or hair loss needs to be brought to your veterinarian’s attention.

 Lumps and bumps are also common.
 Many are benign fatty tumors that should be watched, but often need no treatment.
-However, some lumps and bumps may be more serious, so all should be checked by your veterinarian.
+However, some lumps and bumps may be more serious, there might also be a cyst or a tumor developing somewhere in your senior's dog body, so all should be checked by your veterinarian.

 Arthritis